-Cranfield University and Cranfield Airport in collaboration with industrial partners (Aveillant, Blue Bear Systems Research, Thales and Vodafone) are developing an Unmanned Aircraft Vehicle (UAV) corridor, also known as the National Beyond visual line of sight (BVLOS) Experimentation Corridor [NBEC], in Class G airspace that will be used for demonstrating a surveillance-based Detect-and-Avoid (DAA) capability and other navigational technologies.
+Cranfield University and Cranfield Airport in collaboration with industrial partners (Aveillant, Blue Bear Systems Research, Thales and Vodafone) are developing a UAV corridor, also known as the National BVLOS Experimentation Corridor (NBEC), in Class G airspace around Cranfield Airport Airspace that will be used for demonstrating a surveillance-based Detect-and-Avoid (DAA) capability and other navigational technologies.

-The project is part of a Sandbox initiative with the Civil Aviation Authority's (CAA) Innovation Hub and completed the Sandbox planning phase at the end of October 2020.
+The NBEC project is part of a Sandbox initiative with the Civil Aviation Authority's (CAA) Innovation Hub and completed the Sandbox planning phase at the end of October 2020.
 It aims to develop navigational and operational capability for operating UAVs when BVLOS of the remote pilot - i.e. for when unmanned aircraft are flying out of sight.
 This project aims to better understand the requirements for unmanned aircraft operating BVLOS in UK airspace and to develop a DAA ecosystem for unmanned aircraft.
 This is necessary to help enable future services in the UK such as rapid low-cost aerial medical deliveries and to validate technology and procedures for such use-cases.